 Pasture-Based Organic Egg Farms

 These egg farms have chickens in mobile chicken coops that rotate throughout the pasture.
 Here the birds are allowed to roam freely and the farmers move the mobile chicken coops so they are never on the same pasture for very long.
-This allows them to forage, scratch, and flap their wings and gives them fresh grass, earthworms, seeds, and insects as part of their natural daily diet.
+This allows them to forage, scratch, and flap their wings and gives them fresh grass, grubs, earthworms, seeds, and insects as part of their natural daily diet.
 They are constantly exposed to sunlight and fresh air.

 Enhanced Outdoor Access Egg Farms